 How much are we talking about?
 According to Global Workplace Analytics, employers can save USD$11,000 per year, per employee.
 Now that’s a lot of paid ads that could go into your own promotion!

-You could also invest in your marketing team and do more training sessions and team-building activities that improve your agency’s productivity and overall workplace happiness.
+You could also invest in your marketing team and do more training sessions, certification courses, and team-building activities that improve your agency’s productivity and overall workplace happiness.

 Remote work also allows your agency to hire contractors for temporary projects.
 Or even hire backups in case some members of your marketing team get sick and you’ve got tight deadlines.